currymike123/CS1/week10/week10_review.md

 Now let's break down the other parts of the code we need.

+What is the best structure to store the guessed word?

+How do we get the player's guess?

+How do we check if the guessed word is correct?

+---

 1. We need to create a char array to store the guessed word.
 2. We need to get the player's guess.
 3. We need to create a loop to check if the guessed word is correct.